Iepoev/Thesis/paper/source/11_ch3_data_gathering.md

 The filter checks for multiple possibilities:

- - there is a sudden change in HRV, the measured CBT is correct.
+ - There is a sudden change in HRV, the measured CBT is correct.
 The future 3 beats are taken and averaged out.
 The score of this solution is the CBT minus this average.
- - the sensor failed to register a beat.
+ - The sensor failed to register a beat.
 The proposed solution is to replace the CBT with two beats with $CBT / 2$.
 The score of this solution is the difference between the average of the seven-beat window excluding the CBT, and $CBT / 2$
- - the sensor failed to register two successive beats.
+ - The sensor failed to register two successive beats.
 The proposed solution is to replace the CBT with three beats with $CBT / 3$.
-The score of this solution is the difference between the average of the seven-beat window excluding the CBT, and $CBT / 3$
+The score of this solution is the difference between the average of the seven-beat window excluding the CBT, and $CBT / 3$.
- - the sensor misregistered a beat.
+ - The sensor misregistered a beat.
 The proposed solution is to average out the CBT and its successor.
-The score of this solution is the difference between the average of the seven-beat window excluding the CBT and its successor, and the averaged timing value
+The score of this solution is the difference between the average of the seven-beat window excluding the CBT and its successor, and the averaged timing value.
- - the sensor misregistered _and_ missed a beat.
+ - The sensor misregistered _and_ missed a beat.
 The proposed solution is to average out the CBT and its successor and to add an additional beat with this averaged timing.
 The score of this solution is the difference between the average of the seven-beat window excluding the CBT and its successor, and the averaged timing value.

 At first, if the score of the sudden change solution is less than 50ms, it means that there is no faulty measurement, just a sudden change in Heart Rate Variability. however, if this is not the case, the filterer checks for the lowest score of the four proposed solutions.
 If this score is lower than the score of the "sudden change", it is accepted and the seven-beat window is replaced by the solution.
 If the cause of the change in IBI timing is still unexplained, the filtering gives up and will simply accept the faulty measurement.